 Your toddler will stop listening when you yell all of the time because it is considered normal behavior by them.

-I only yell when it is necessary – i.e. my son is just about to run near a road!
+I only yell when necessary – i.e., my son is just about to run near a road!
 It is effective… because when I yell, he stops!